Grief, bereavement, mourning: How to cope with the death of a loved one

 - marked difficulty accepting that the individual has died (e.g. preparing meals for them)

 - faulty judgement about oneself in relation to the deceased or the death , and

-… for at least 12 months (6 months in children) since the death of a loved one, then you might have Persistent Complex Bereavement Disorder (PCBD).
-This may be accompanied with “a desire to die to be with the deceased, feeling isolated, being distrustful of others, and believing that life has no meaning or purpose without the deceased.
+This may be accompanied with a desire to die to be with the deceased, feeling isolated, being distrustful of others, and believing that life has no meaning or purpose without the deceased.

 A person with PCBD may experience a diminished sense of identity in which they feel a part of themselves has died or been lost, or have difficulty engaging in activities, pursuing relationships, or planning for the future”.

 There must be a clinically significant distress or impairment in psychosocial functioning to consider a diagnosis of PCBD.